 The school offers opportunities for English Learners to develop high levels of academic attainment in English and to meet the same academic content and student academic achievement standards that all children are expected to attain.
+Parents/guardians of English Learners will be: (1) be involved in the education of their children; (2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students; and (3) participate and serve on the District's Transitional Bilingual Education Programs Parent Advisory Committee.

-Parents/guardians of English Learners will be: (1) given an opportunity to provide input to the program, and (2) provided notification regarding their child's placement in, and information about, the District's English Learners programs.
-For questions related to this program or to express input in the school's English Learners program, contact Gary Barlow at 243-3383.
+For questions related to this program or to express input in the school's English Learners program, contact Celeste Lashmett at 243-3383.